leodido/arsclassica/README.md

 This template does not need any specific editor to work: you can simply use which editor you want.

-However, if you prefer to use Sublime Text you can edit and compile it installing [LaTeXTools](https://github.com/SublimeText/LaTeXTools) package.
+However, if you prefer to use Sublime Text you can edit and compile `arsclassica` template simply installing [LaTeXTools](https://github.com/SublimeText/LaTeXTools) package.

 Create a Sublime Text project file containing:

 ```
 {